OpenBB-finance/OpenBB/website/content/sdk/reference/crypto/onchain/token_decimals.md

 ---
 title: token_decimals
-description: The page provides a detailed guide on using helper methods to identify token decimal number using OpenBB Crypto's Onchain and Ethplorer model.
+description: "The page provides a detailed guide on using helper methods to identify" token decimal number using OpenBB Crypto's Onchain and Ethplorer model.
 It provides insightful information about token decimals and how to fetch this information using a given address.
 Ideal for users interacting with Ethereum-based tokens.